Will the most accomplished Apprentice Bricklayer for 2016 please step forward!

 Which monster event soon to hit the halls of the Melbourne Showgrounds will use over 7,500 bricks, 90kg of chocolate, 3,250 stems of flowers and foliage and 8 tonnes of steel, amongst other materials?

 Yes it’s the 18th National WorldSkills Australia, featuring 60 skills competitions, an in-house career expo and a range of fun and interactive Try’aSkill activities.
-The competition will take over 25,000sqm of floor space (equivalent to the MCG) from October 6-8 and free tickets are available now to witness the absolute best of the country’s apprentices in action and at their peak!
+The competition will take over 25,000sqm of floor space (equivalent to the MCG) from October 6-8.
+Those lucky enough to attend will witness the absolute best of the country’s apprentices in action and at their peak!